riazvm/planespotterCloud/azurereadme.md

 #### Cloud Account
 - Click on Infrastructure and add select Cloud Accounts under Connections
 - Click on Add Cloud Account
-- Select Amazon Webservices
+- Select Azure
-- Enter AccessKey and AccessKey (this is available in the credentials file that was downloaded while provisioning a user)
+- Enter Subscription ID,Tenant ID,Client application ID, Client application secret key from the step abpve
 - Click on Validate
 - Enter a Name for the account, description and tag and click on ADD
+- Select the region Eg. Central US
+- Click on Add

 ### Projects
 - Click on Projects under Configure
 - New Project (Eg. Planes)
+- Alternatively Add to an Existing Project by clicking on the project , Provisioning and add a cloud zone

 ### Cloud Zones
 - New Cloud Zone